-These are some of the ports that you can visit when sailing with us to the Canaries
+These are some of the ports you can visit on our cruises to the Canary Islands

 Santa Cruz, La Palma